 Sensitivity is a measure of performance in variant detection based on a validated variant set for 19 patients (VAF >0.035), 9 EQA and 1 horizon control sample (unique independent samples; repeats and dilutions not included).
 Snappy pipeline thresholds were set at 0.02 VAF and 6 supporting reads (VD 6), to allow for sub-sampling error.
 The validated variant set was provided by the LMH laboratory as the output from the legacy MGP assay.
+Detection of validated variants was 100%.

 Specificity assessment was based on absence of non-validated variants (false positives) based on : 1. regions around known variants (+/- 50bp), in line with a typical qPCR assay or individual NGS ROI, for which the known variant should be the only non-reference sequence change (>0.03 VAF); 2.
 For 19 patient samples only, across the complete assay region of interest (ROI) for variants (>0.05 VAF) not included in the total variant complement outputted by the validated MGP assay (sample VCF files).
 An ROI region in the Qiaseq panel design was designated as a single unit (region) for specificity calculation here (19 x447=8493).
 7 additional calls were initially seen and either justified as non-false positive events (6) or accepted as likely persistent false positive call (1) to be marked for automatic removal in future analyses.
 See specific report sections for further details.
 Calculations of confidence intervals were based on 3/n (n=variants or regions).

+All regions around known variants (+/- 50bp) seen for legacy MGP were negative in Qiaseq assay.

+All regions known to be negative in the TSCA MGP (all regions of interest[ROI]) were also found to be negative in the overlapping ROI for the QiaSeq MGP panel, following analysis/justification of 6 variants initially seen as discordant (see below; according to filtered VCF outputted by Snappy for full ROI).
+This included removal of 3 variants found consistently in all or many samples, labelled as laboratory process/chemistry artefacts that would be marked for automatic removal subsequently.
+No additional variant calls were observed for the QiaSeq MGP panel assay (false positive calls) other than those which had been previously identified in the validated TSCA MGP assay (sample associated VCF outputs) or which were assessed to be likely true variants missed by Legacy MGP analysis .

+Discordant variants: bioinformatics report